Ellen DeGeneres Responds to Criticism Over Sitting With George W. Bush

 Among those "fancy" friends were former First Lady Laura Bush and her famous husband, who ended up next to DeGeneres.
 When cameras captured the two together in the stands, criticism sparked.

 "When we were invited, I was aware I was going to be surrounded with people from very different views and beliefs—I'm not talking about politics.
 I was rooting for the Packers and get this—everybody in the Cowboys suite was rooting for the cowboys.
 I had to hide my cheese hat in Portia's purse," the comedian joked.
-"People were upset.
+"During the game, they showed a shot of George and me laughing together and, so, people were upset.
 They thought, 'Why is a gay Hollywood liberal sitting next to a conservative Republican president?
 Didn't even notice I'm holding the brand new iPhone 11."